MaxiWH/UkraineBundleReviews/README.md

 |Death and Taxes| (Recommended by Jay, like papers please but you're the new grim reaper)
 |Figment| (Recommended by GMTK)
 |Hidden Folks| (Quirky "Where's Waldo"-esque game with nice artstyle)
-|Hoplegs| (Unique funny game made by Kev, who is a really nice guy from Aurora Punks)
 |Kids| (Artsy-fartsy)
 |Kingdom Two Crows| (Raw Fury game)
 |Minit| (Unique pixel art rogue like)